 A six-figure freelancer shows you how to land clients quickly.

-This shouldn’t come as news to you but finding content marketing work as a freelance writer is an entirely different process than landing journalism assignments.
+This shouldn’t come as news, but finding content marketing work as a freelance writer is an entirely different process than landing journalism assignments.

-Even though the skills you’re eventually going to fall back on to do the work are the same, the role you’re playing as a content marketing writer is entirely different to the role you play as a journalist.
+Even though the skills you’ll need to do the work are the same, the role you’re playing as a content marketing writer is entirely different to the role you play as a journalist.
 This is important to think about.
 Because it is what will drive your marketing.

 1. Focus on them, not you